GDP in Uruguay

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.4% from a month earlier in May, unchanged from April’s reading.
+Consumer prices were flat from a month earlier in December, down from November’s 0.4% increase.